Assumed Density Filtering and Smoothing with Neural Network Surrogate Models: Example: LTI dynamics with nonlinear output

 We consider the case where \(A\) is stable, \(u\) is a sinusoidal signal, and the objective is to estimate \(\{x_t\}\).
 The details on this system and its simulation are given in Appendix~\ref{app:lti-estimation}.
 Full results are listed in \appendixref{app:lti-estimation-results}.

-In brief, the \textsc{analytic} method scores the lowest RMSE across prediction (1.63), filtering (1.55), and smoothing (1.19) (Table~\ref{tab:results_rmse}).
-In second place is \textsc{unscented'95}, which scores 1.66, 1.59, and 1.44, respectively.
-The worst RMSE is achieved by \textsc{linear}, which scores 2.55, 2.53, and 2.41.
+In brief, the \textsc{analytic} method scores the lowest RMSE across prediction (1.38), filtering (1.31), and smoothing (0.994) (Table~\ref{tab:results_rmse}).
+In second place is \textsc{unscented'95}, which scores 6.56, 6.54, and 6.61, respectively.
+Without recalibration, the worst RMSE is achieved by \textsc{linear} (31.5, 31.5, 32.0), with \textsc{unscented'02} slightly better (24.4, 24.6, 25.6).